-The Postgraduate Education Office (PGE Office) of the Northern Ontario School of Medicine is responsible for the provision, administration and support of all postgraduate residency training programs in Northern Ontario.
+The Postgraduate Medical Education Office (PGME Office) of the Northern Ontario School of Medicine is responsible for the provision, administration and support of all postgraduate residency training programs in Northern Ontario.

-The role of the Postgraduate Education Office (PGE Office) is to coordinate administration with residents, teaching hospitals, placement sites, and with all of our NOSM residency programs.
-Along with Program Coordinators and Program Directors, the PGE Office staff and management are here to be helpful, to answer questions and to assist with problem solving.
+The role of the PGME Office is to coordinate administration with residents, teaching hospitals, placement sites, and with all of our NOSM residency programs.
+Along with Program Coordinators and Program Directors, the PGME Office staff and management are here to be helpful, to answer questions and to assist with problem solving.

 - Working with programs on quality improvement and accreditation standards (Royal College and Family Medicine)

 - Central coordination of the evaluation and appeal processes across programs

 - Central coordination of leave requests (vacation, conference, illness, etc.)

 - Working with all programs on the CaRMS admissions process and special event management

 - Educational Licenses

 - Transfer Procedures

 A Message from the Associate Dean, Postgraduate Medical Education